-- For the species Holothuria (Microthele) nobilis, the mean density varies from 0.12 to 10 individuals per hectare (Conand et al. 2013a).

-- For the species Holothuria (Microthele) fuscogilva, the density of its populations does not exceed 40 individuals per hectare (Conand 1989).

-- For the species Holothuria (Microthele) whitmaei, density does not exceed 12 individuals per hectare in the Pacific (and is much lower in other locations) (Kinch et al. 2008).

-- For the species Holothuria (Microthele) fuscopunctata, the density is usually around 0.005 individual per m (Conand et al. 2013b).

-In 2008, the density of H. fuscogilva, H. nobilis, and H. "pentard" was calculated in two regions of Sri Lanka: less than one individual per hectare for all of these species (Dissanayake & Stefansson 2010).
+- For the species Holothuria (Microthele) nobilis, the mean density varies from 0.12 to 10 individuals per hectare (Conand et al. 2013a). - For the species Holothuria (Microthele) fuscogilva, the density of its populations does not exceed 40 individuals per hectare (Conand 1989). - For the species Holothuria (Microthele) whitmaei, density does not exceed 12 individuals per hectare in the Pacific (and is much lower in other locations) (Kinch et al. 2008). - In 2008, the density of H. fuscogilva, H. nobilis, and H. "pentard" was calculated in two regions of Sri Lanka: less than one individual per hectare for all of these species (Dissanayake & Stefansson 2010).